Mark Samson begins his 10th year as Head Coach of the Lights and

 Conference and Academic honors.
 A knee injury limited Jake in

 his senior season, but he was able to finish out his career on

 the offensive side of the ball as a slot receiver in 2007.

-Scott will begin his fourteenth year as receivers coach for
+Scott will begin his fifteenth year as receivers coach for

 A native of Havre Montana, Scott attended Carroll College in

 Helena Montana.
 Coach Leeds was a member of Bob Petrino’s

 Saints football team from 1991 – 1994, earning a Frontier